FACTSlab/factslab.github.io/research.md

 # MegaAttitude

-The [MegaAttitude Project](http://megaattitude.io), which is joint work with [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/) at Johns Hopkins University, aims to collect large-scale annotation sets of the selectional behavior of clause-embedding verbs, adjectives, and nouns, based on human acceptability, veridicality, and similarity judgments.
+The [MegaAttitude Project](http://megaattitude.io) aims to collect large-scale annotation sets of the selectional behavior of clause-embedding verbs, adjectives, and nouns, based on human acceptability, veridicality, and similarity judgments.
 It is supported by a National Science Foundation collaborative grant (BCS-1748969/BCS-1749025).

 ## Papers